-The fee for each two-week session is \$575.
-The \$50 non-refundable deposit paid for each session is applied to the camp tuition fee.
-Payment in full for each session must be the week before the first day of the session, according to the following schedule:
+The fee for each two-week session is \$730 for the preschool/kindergarten camp and \$785 for the 2 year old camp.
+There is a non refundable \$125 deposit due at registration which is applied to the overall cost.

+Payment in full for each session must be the Monday before the first day of the session, according to the following schedule:

-Session I - balance due on or before June 6th Session II - balance due on or before June 20th Session IV - balance due on or before July 4th Session V - balance due on or before July 18th balance due on or before August 1st
+Session I - balance due on or before June 5th Session II - balance due on or before June 19th Session IV - balance due on or before July 3rd Session V - balance due on or before July 17th Session V - balance due on or before July 31st

-Registration for a session requires full payment for the session (\$575).
+Registration for a session requires full payment for the session.
 Missed or unused days will not be pro-rated.